leezhenghui/leezhenghui.github.io/_posts/2017-12-11-calltracer.md

 - Have `node.js` runtime on your environment

-- Have `seqdiag` command installed if you want to generate seqdiag style sequencing diagram
+- (optional) `seqdiag` command, only be required if you want to generate seqdiag style sequencing diagram

 ## Example